Koupendra/ClipScanner/README.md

 3. Run `setup.py` and complete the setup.
 Tutorial to generate API Key is included in setup.
 4. Run `main.py` (which is the acutal application).
 5. You can start this application at login by configuring your Task Scheduler.
-6. You can also run `manageDB.py` to mark domains as "Blacklisted, "Malicious, or "Verified", manually, which will only affect your local database.
+6. You can also run `manageDB.py` to mark domains as "Blacklisted, "Malicious, or "Verified", manually, which will only affect your local database only.

 NOTE